expressjs/morgan/README.md

 The status code of the response.

+If the request/response cycle completes before a response was sent to the client (for example, the TCP socket closed prematurely by a client aborting the request), then the status will be empty (displayed as `"-"` in the log).

 ##### :url

 The URL of the request.
 This will use `req.originalUrl` if exists, otherwise `req.url`.